bigrock776/tyra-mcp/PLANNING.md

 - **Local**: 100% on-premise operation with no external dependencies
 - **Compatible**: Seamless integration with existing agents

-The architecture's emphasis on **swappability and extensibility** ensures that as new embedding models (like LLaMA-3 embeddings or GPT-5), vector databases (like Qdrant or Weaviate), and graph engines (like Neo4j or TigerGraph) become available, they can be integrated with minimal code changes—often just a configuration update.
+The architecture's emphasis on **swappability and extensibility** ensures that as new embedding models (like LLaMA-3 embeddings or GPT-5), vector databases (like Qdrant or Weaviate), and graph engines (like Memgraph or TigerGraph) become available, they can be integrated with minimal code changes—often just a configuration update.

 Key architectural decisions supporting future evolution:
 - **Interface-first design**: All components implement standard interfaces